-Date Event Minister of Planning: Ali Baban Higher Education Minister: Abd Dhiyab al-Ajili Minister of Municipalities and Public Works: Riad Ghareeb Minister of Water Resources: Abdul-Latif Rashid Minister of Labour and Social Affairs: Mahmoud al-Radi Human Rights Minister: Wijdan Michael Education Minister: Khodair al-Khozaei Culture Minister: Asaad Kamal Hashemi Minister of Science and Technology: Raed Fahmy Jahid Minister of Youth and Sports: Jasem Mohammed Jaafar Women: Faten Abdul Rahman Mahmoud Tourism & Antiquities : Liwaa Semeism May-Jun 2006 An average of more than 100 civilians per day are killed in violence in Iraq, the UN says.
+Date Event Minister of Planning: Ali Baban • Higher Education Minister: Abd Dhiyab al-Ajili Minister of Municipalities and Public Works: Riad Ghareeb Minister of Water Resources: Abdul-Latif Rashid Minister of Labour and Social Affairs: Mahmoud al-Radi Human Rights Minister: Wijdan Michael Education Minister: Khodair al-Khozaei Culture Minister: Asaad Kamal Hashemi Minister of Science and Technology: Raed Fahmy Jahid Minister of Youth and Sports: Jasem Mohammed Jaafar Women: Faten Abdul Rahman Mahmoud Tourism & Antiquities : Liwaa Semeism May-Jun 2006 An average of more than 100 civilians per day are killed in violence in Iraq, the UN says.
 Jun 2006 Al-Qaeda leader in Iraq, Abu Musab al-Zarqawi, is killed in an air strike.
-Jul-Oct 2006 Coddom Hussoin is found quilty of animas against humanity and santaged to death.
-Saddam Hussein is found guilty of crimes against humanity and sentenced to death.
-The panel Surious states dislocations after reaching a sentence and the sentence of the sentence o • Iraq and Syria restore diplomatic relations after nearly a quarter century. • More than 200 die in our hambings in the mostly Ship area of Sodr City in Bookded.
-An • More than 200 die in car bombings in the mostly Shia area of Sadr City in Baghdad.
-An Nov 2006 indefinite curfew is imposed after what is considered the worst attack on the capital since the US-led invasion of 2003.
-Mr. Abd Dhiyab al-Ajili, Minister of Higher Education, announced his "temporary resignation" from the government in protect at a mass obduction by resplain police. resignation" from the government in protest at a mass abduction by people in police uniforms of people from a ministry building. • Iraq Study Group report making recommendations to President Bush on future policy in Dec 2006 Iraq describes the situation as grave and deteriorating.
-It warns of the prospect of a slide Dec 2006 towards chaos, triggering the collapse of the government and a humanitarian catastrophe.
-Saddam Hussein is executed by hanging.
-770 7 11 7 1 US President Bush announces a new Iraq strategy: thousands more US troops will be dispatched to shore up security in Baghdad.
+Jul-Oct 2006 • Saddam Hussein is found guilty of crimes against humanity and sentenced to death. • Iraq and Syria restore diplomatic relations after nearly a quarter century. • More than 200 die in car bombings in the mostly Shia area of Sadr City in Baghdad.
+An Nov 2006 indefinite curfew is imposed after what is considered the worst attack on the capital since the US-led invasion of 2003. • Mr. Abd Dhiyab al-Ajili, Minister of Higher Education, announced his "temporary resignation" from the government in protest at a mass abduction by people in police uniforms of people from a ministry building. • Iraq Study Group report making recommendations to President Bush on future policy in Dec 2006 Iraq describes the situation as grave and deteriorating.
+It warns of the prospect of a slide Dec 2000 towards chaos, triggering the collapse of the government and a humanitarian catastrophe.Saddam Hussein is executed by hanging. • US President Bush announces a new Iraq strategy: thousands more US troops will be dispatched to shore up security in Baghdad.
 Barzan Ibrahim - Saddam Hussein's half-brother - and Awad Hamed al-Bandar, former head Jan 2007 of the Revolutionary Court, are executed by hanging.
 UN says more than 34,000 civilians were killed in violence during 2006; the figure surpasses official Iraqi estimates threefold.
 Feb 2007 A bomb in Baghdad's Sadriya market kills more than 130 people.
 100 2007 Insurgents detonate three trucks with toxic chlorine gas in Falluja and Ramadi, injuring hundreds.
 Former Vice-President Taha Yassin Ramadan is executed on the fourth anniversary of the US-led invasion.
 Mar 2007 • The Fifth Meeting of the International Reconstruction Fund Facility for Iraq (IRFFI), hosted by the government of Turkey, opens in Istanbul in the presence of Dr. Ali Baban, the Iraqi minister of planning and development co-operation, and chaired by U.S. Ambassador Michael Bell.
-A bomb blast targets parliament, killing an MP.
-Apr 2007 Bombings in Baghdad kill nearly 200 people in the worst day of violence since a US-led Apr 2007 security drive began in the capital in February.
-May 2007 May 2007 The leader of al-Qaeda in Iraq, Abu Ayyub al-Masri, is reported killed.
-Jun 2007 • In June 2007 a warrant is issued for Hashemi's arrest, accusing him of ordering the
+Apr 2007 A bomb blast targets parliament, killing an MP.
+Bombings in Baghdad kill nearly 200 people in the worst day of violence since a US-led security drive began in the capital in February.
+May 2007 The leader of al-Qaeda in Iraq, Abu Ayyub al-Masri, is reported killed.
+Jun 2007 In June 2007 a warrant is issued for Hashemi's arrest, accusing him of ordering the 5 uli 2007 in vale 2007 a warrant is issued for frashemi's artest, accusing min of ordering the